AtegyekaRodgers/WebsocketMessageObject/README.md

 const wmo = require("websocket-message-object");

-# Now that yiu have a wmo object created, you can add any data to it.
+# Now that you have a wmo object created, you can add any data to it.
 Here is how to add an image file.

+wmo.AddFile(file);
-wmo.AddFile(file); //NOTE: This assumes you alredy have a file object read from the DOM eg using FileReader
+//NOTE: This assumes you alredy have a file object read from the DOM eg using FileReader

 //If you want to add the file directly from the html file input field, use this method: wmo.AddFileFrom("id-of-the-html-file-input");